 Ecojustice Resources

-Christianity has been a leader in the Ecojustice movement.
+Christian organizations have been at the forefront of the Ecojustice movement from the start.
 Many of the early leaders and statements in environmental justice came out of the Unitarian Universalist tradition.
 Environmentally engaged Christians are still very active today, as evidenced by the wealth of resources below.

 Most of the resources below are organized chronologically, with the most recent at the top.
 The news articles concerning Christianity and Ecojustice are far greater than what we can include here.
-So, we have just included a selection of news articles from the past 24 months.
+So, we have just included a selection.
 For more, see our Climate Emergency Articles and general News sections, as well as the EarthBeat archives.

 Multimedia